JimmieM/doro-fe/README.md

 ### Shared

 - We're using Axios for HTTP communication on both FE and BE.
   Why?
 Axios is great!
-Easy to use and interceptors to handle authentication.
-JS internal "fetch" has improved quite a lot recently though.
+Easy to use and efficient interceptors to handle authentication etc. JS internal "fetch" has improved quite a lot recently though.
 - Prettier and ESlint.
 Just standard config for the moment.
 Nothing special really.

 ### FE